על שׁלשׁה דברים העולם עומד

 Students are encouraged to put principles of Tzedakah (justice, philanthropy) and Gemilut Chasadim (deeds of loving-kindness) into action through weekly contributions to worthy Jewish causes, as well as through kindness and consideration for each other.
 As they grow older, they are guided toward community service such as The CROP Walk for hunger, assisting at the local soup kitchen, and other community projects.

 Hebrew education begins in kindergarten where children start learning the Hebrew alphabet.
 Their understanding of vocabulary, blessings, and prayers grows each year as they study the Hebrew used in our prayerbook on Sunday mornings with our Hebrew teacher.
 The updated Hebrew School on Wednesday afternoons is available for 4th, 5th, 6th, and 7th-grade students.

 Vassar Temple requires that a child participate actively in our Religious School for the four years preceding Bar or Bat Mitzvah and meet Hebrew requirements.
-(Children new to the area may have met these requirement at their previous congregation.)
+(Children new to the area may have met these requirements at their previous congregation.)
 In addition, the family must have been a continuous member of our congregation or of a congregation in their previous place of residence for four years immediately preceding Bar/Bat Mitzvah.
-Celebration of Bar/Bat Mitzvah is understood to be a milestone, not the end point, on the path of a child’s Jewish education.
+Celebration of Bar/Bat Mitzvah is understood to be a milestone, not the endpoint, on the path of a child’s Jewish education.

 Confirmation is celebrated at the end of 10th grade.
 Three years of post-Bar/Bat Mitzvah study increase the level of religious sensitivity and maturity achieved by our students.
 The moving special service culminating the Confirmation year of study with the Rabbi helps crystallize individual commitment and a greater sense of identification with the Jewish community.

 Please click here to get the Religious School Registration form.
-Please fill it out and submit to the Temple Office.
+Please fill it out and submit it to the Temple Office.